The Pit and the Pendulum

 Step 2.
 Commit to the change every day.

 You are going to have tough days and episodes no matter what you do.
-Be prepared for them and dedicate yourself to getting better every day, some times every hour.
+Be prepared for them and dedicate yourself to getting better every day, sometimes every hour.
+It may help to make a list of how you are harming yourself and others.
+I write, so I kept a journal, documenting my episodes and how I responded.
+What I could do better.

 Step 3.
 Be honest about what PTSD means and what it has done to you, your life and those who share your life.